jokoul/project-24-currency-converter/README.md

+# project-24-currency-converter

+## Description

+This is an application to convert currency using exchangeRate-API.
+It is build with the framework React.js.

+## Stack

+React.js, exchangeRate-API

+## Launch

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).